westerndevs/western-devs-website/_posts/2015-07-16-discussion-hosting-git-in-house.markdown

 At one point, we gave serious consideration to running a git server on Docker on Windows.
 Until someone pointed out the obvious: for the time being, at least, it's still a Linux VM behind the scenes.

 GitHub for Enterprise will [install on Windows](https://help.github.com/enterprise/2.2/admin/guides/installation/installing-github-enterprise-on-hyper-v/).
 But only on Hyper-V. And they don't make it clear but this strongly suggests that it's on a VM, almost certainly Linux.
+They also provide an image for VMWare.

 That leaves [BitBucket's Stash](https://www.atlassian.com/software/stash/).
 It requires a JVM and TomCat but looks very much like it meets the "Windows only" server criteria.
 That said, we also have anecdotal evidence that it is a considerable drain on resources.